1. Introduction

 dynamic extent

-The dynamic extent is the interval between establishment of the execution entity and its explicit disestablishment.
-Dynamic extent always obey to a stack-like discipline while running the code and it includes any code in called routines as well as any implicit code introduced by the OmpSs-2 implementation.
+A dynamic extent is the interval between establishing an execution entity and its explicit disestablishment.
+Dynamic extents always obey a stack-like discipline while running the code, and include any code in called routines as well as any implicit code introduced by the OmpSs-2 implementation.

 executable directive